preactjs/wmr/packages/preact-iso/README.md

 During prerendering, the generated HTML includes our full `<Home>` and `<Profiles>` component output because it waits for the `lazy()`-wrapped `import()` to resolve.

+You can use the `useRoute` hook to get information of the route you are currently on.

 **Progressive Hydration:** When the app is hydrated on the client, the route (`Home` or `Profile` in this case) suspends.
 This causes hydration for that part of the page to be deferred until the route's `import()` is resolved, at which point that part of the page automatically finishes hydrating.

 **Seamless Routing:** Switch switching between routes on the client, the Router is aware of asynchronous dependencies in routes.
 Instead of clearing the current route and showing a loading spinner while waiting for the next route (or its data), the router preserves the current route in-place until the incoming route has finished loading, then they are swapped.